dawei-liang/Large-scale-learning/README.md

 1) All necessary packages:

-http://blog.csdn.net/yaoqiwaimai/article/details/59114881   follow the steps to setup or unzip all packages
+http://blog.csdn.net/yaoqiwaimai/article/details/59114881   follow the steps to setup or unzip all packages (No need to root as in the last instruction)

 2) Setups: